THE CANTEEN

 TASTE EDUCATION

-Development of taste and learning
+Developing taste and learning

-To stimulate the children’s senses and curiosity, new dishes are regularly introduced into the menus.
+In order to awaken children’s senses and curiosity, new dishes are regularly introduced into the menus.

-Various activities are regularly offered to the children:
+Activities are regularly offered to children:

 • Taste week (with the participation of local restaurateurs)